-Best of luck to you, and please feel free to ask any more questions you may have.
+Best of luck to you, and please feel free to (opens in a new tab) you may have.